|Sources of Persecution||Dictatorial Paranoia|

-In Turkey, Islam and strong nationalism coexist, making it hard for Christians to proclaim the gospel.
-Though converting to Christianity is not illegal in Turkey, it is widely considered as unacceptable.
+In Turkish society, strong religious nationalism puts pressure on Christians, making it hard for them to proclaim the gospel.
+Though converting to Christianity is not illegal in Turkey, it is widely considered unacceptable.
 Christians often feel pressured to stay silent and hide their faith, especially if they have left Islam.